cmcinroy/RFCR/README.md

   - Displays number of students in class
   - Displays current class register
 - Audio feedback: an event-appropriate salutation is "spoken" to the student
+- Save/load (and clear) state
+- Graph number of students in class over time

 ## Technologies
 ### Hardware